iiitv/getmein/README.md

 ## Do not belong to IIITV?

 No problem, you are still welcome to our [Outsiders](https://github.com/orgs/iiitv/teams/outsiders) team.
+And do not forget to mention that you are an outsider in the issue you create.